NeuroNav

 Pain Point Severity Mapping (8 Participants)

-To understand which problems were truly safety-critical versus merely frustrating, I mapped every reported breakdown by frequency, emotional intensity, and current workaround.
-Three issues emerged as life-threatening with no effective solution: silent electric vehicles, snow-related sensory deprivation, and close calls at intersections.
+To separate inconvenient issues from life-threatening failures, I mapped every breakdown by frequency, emotional intensity, and workaround effectiveness.
+Three issues emerged as critical with no reliable workaround: silent electric vehicles, snow-related sensory deprivation, and close calls at intersections.

-Pain point severity mapping – critical priority issues: silent electric vehicles, snow navigation sensory deprivation, and close calls at intersections.
-Pain point severity mapping – high priority issues: GPS lag, overhead obstacles, turn lane prediction, uncontrolled intersections.
+Pain point severity mapping showing critical issues including silent electric vehicles, snow navigation sensory deprivation, and close calls at intersections.
+Pain point severity mapping showing high priority issues including GPS lag, overhead obstacles, turn lane prediction, and uncontrolled intersections.

-• • Snow conditions caused complete navigation breakdowns for 7/8 participants; several reported being unable to get to work multiple times.
+• • Snow conditions caused complete navigation breakdowns for 7/8 participants.

-• • Other high-priority gaps like GPS lag, overhead obstacles, turn lane prediction, and uncontrolled crossings informed second-wave features beyond the vehicle detector MVP.
+• • GPS lag, overhead obstacles, turn lane prediction, and uncontrolled crossings informed roadmap opportunities beyond the MVP.

 Why This Matters: A Systems Perspective

-• • Only concept explicitly targeting the electric vehicle silence crisis.
+• • Built specifically for the silent vehicle crisis.

-• • Proactive hazard monitoring instead of reactive photo-taking.
+• • Proactive hazard monitoring instead of reactive image interpretation.

-• • Architected around sub-500ms latency and 99%+ accuracy expectations, reflecting safety-critical rather than convenience-oriented design.
+• • Architected around sub-500ms latency and safety-first decision making.

-• • Built with blind users from day one, making trust and co-design a core moat—not an afterthought.
+• • Designed with blind users from day one, making trust and co-design part of the product moat.

 Core User Needs Identified